kevinolega/callcentertrainingtips/_posts/2019-07-31-solo-player.md

 Then I want our relationship to be one of "mutual benefit."

-That means, you get something and I get something.
+That means, you get something...

+And I get something.

 I want you to voluntarily make a contribution to my team.

+I'm not forcing you.

+I only want to work with people who are sincere.

+And committed to making their life better.

 A team is only useful if we work together.

+If I'm only getting from you then...

+That's not very good...

-If I'm only getting from you then you won't contribute to me long term.
+Because you won't contribute to me long term.

-And in the same way, if you are only taking from me without making a contribution, I won't be very happy to help you in the future.
+And in the same way...

+If you are only taking from me...

+And NOT making a contribution...

+I won't be very happy to help you in the future.

 I want a relationship where I'll support you, and you'll support me and we'll win together.